Camilla Basso (Italy)

 International Film Festival The Hague represents a great opportunity to enjoy the combination of art and society through movies while looking at how cultural themes are interpreted in different parts of the world.”

 A master’s degree holder in Bio-Pharmaceutical Sciences based in The Hague.

 ”The first thing I noticed and loved when I moved to the Hague was the international vibe that surrounds the city.
 There are a lot of people from different countries living here, which contributes to the city’s cultural affluence.
 This vast cultural affluence is especially present at the International Film Festival The Haguel, where people from all around the world come together and share their passion for movies!”

 I like art and music.
 I play the saxophone and I am passionate about art exhibitions.

-I am a software engineer, which gives me the possibility to challenge myself every day and learn from other people’s perspectives, which is what I am going to do at The Hague Global Cinema Festival.
+I am a software engineer, which gives me the possibility to challenge myself every day and learn from other people’s perspectives, which is what I am going to do at the International Film Festival The Hague.

 Olesea Becu (Moldova)

-I am an international living and working in The Hague and I am very excited to put my project and event management skills to work and contribute to the first edition of The Hague Global Cinema Festival.
+I am an international living and working in The Hague and I am very excited to put my project and event management skills to work and contribute to the first edition of the International Film Festival The Hague.
 As a lover of visual arts I look forward to the opportunity to learn more about the art of filmmaking, challenge my own views and meet new people who share the same passion.

 Nicole Graf (Mexico)